danieltapp/d-tapp-dv01-frontend-challenge/README.md

 As a results-oriented engineer, I prioritized both **speed** and **functionality** to ensure the app runs efficiently.
 Here’s what I did to optimize the performance:

 - **Chunking Optimization**: I configured the build tools (Vite + Rollup) to optimize chunking.
 This ensures that only necessary chunks are loaded, reducing the initial load time and improving the overall speed of the app.
 For example, I separated `recharts` into its own chunk to keep the core bundle smaller and more efficient. 🔥
-  - **Tree-shaking**: I ensured that unused code is removed during the build process.
-This minimizes the size of the final output and reduces the load time for the app.

 - **Efficient Builds**: By adjusting the build settings and chunking strategies, I reduced the size of the final assets, making the app faster to load and more responsive.
 With **optimized chunk sizes**, the app is **production-ready** and performs smoothly. 💯

 ---

 ## Technologies Used 🚀

-- **React**: For building the UI components.
 - **Zustand**: For lightweight and efficient state management.
 - **Recharts**: For visualizing the data with a bar graph.
 - **Tailwind CSS**: For a clean and responsive design, ensuring the app looks good on all screen sizes.
 - **ShadCN/UI**: For modern, lightweight UI components.
-- **Vite**: For fast and optimized build process.
+- **Vite**: For fast and optimized build process, including tree shaking to remove unused code.
-- **TypeScript**: For type safety and better development experience.

 ---